plaindocs/sourcefabric-development/coding/index.rst

 Writing code
 ============

-Joining the community of developers and contributing code is a great way of meeting other talented developers, making your work more visible and developing your skills.
+Joining the community of developers and contributing code is a great way to meet other developers, develop your programming skills and make your work more visible.

-..
-You found a bug? have a great idea?
-Go to our issue tracker and create a new ticket.
-You may also consider picking an existing issue.

-..
-When writing your code you should stick to these coding standards, following those will give you a better chance of getting your code accepted and included in our products.

 Contributing code to any Sourcefabric project -- whether a new feature or a bug fix -- is simple: